WealthR › Compare › WealthR vs Moneyhub

 Where Moneyhub is stronger

 Moneyhub is genuinely excellent at aggregating past spending.
 If you have 4 current accounts, 3 credit cards, an ISA, a SIPP and a mortgage spread across multiple providers, Moneyhub will pull them into one view via Open Banking — automatically, every day.
-WealthR doesn't do that.
-For users who want a unified spending dashboard without the friction of manual entry, Moneyhub is the right tool.
+WealthR doesn't do automatic aggregation (its Budget tab covers the same bill categories but data is entered manually).
+For users who specifically want a unified spending dashboard pulled from their actual transactions, Moneyhub is the right tool.

 Moneyhub is also FCA-regulated as an information provider and offers Money Coach-style features that go beyond categorisation.
 For users who genuinely want guided budgeting and behavioural nudges around spending, Moneyhub's product depth there is greater than WealthR's.